HitenR123/First-Repo/README.md

 # First-Repo
-This is my first Git Repository
+This is my first Git Repository.
-Aythor - Hiten Ranjan
+Author - Hiten Ranjan